 Production line methodologies were used in the construction of the roof sections.
 They were manufactured indoors at ground level to remove any risks of working at heights.
 The roof structure was manufactured complete with external finishes, wiring, insulation and internal ceilings.
-At the same time the 7 modules of the floor were bolted together and levelled before the basic skeleton was built which included the posts for the roof support.
-With this in place the roof sections moved outdoors and attached to the framework.
-Once the roof section was attached, the walls and interior were fitted-out onsite.
+At the same time the 7 modules of the floor were bolted together and levelled before the basic skeleton was built.
+With this in place the roof sections were placed on posts, moved outdoors and attached to the framework.
+Once the ceiling was attached, the walls and interior were fitted-out onsite.
 Elements of the building were excluded at the module interfaces to allow the covering of joints onsite using full sheeting.
 All the necessary components for finishing the module interfaces, down to screws and glue, were supplied attached to the module floors.